 Regardless of whom you serve or how you serve them, it’s unlikely that you’d book a client without connecting with them on a personal level.
 So, use the next touchpoint to start to build that relationship.
 Again, this could happen via phone, video chat, email, or an in-person meeting, but regardless of the channel, be sure that you’re connecting BEFORE you send your booking documents.

 3. Automate your booking process.

 The goal when booking a client is to make the process as easy as possible for them.
-Send them to just one spot where they can choose a package/view your pricing, sign a contract or services agreement, and pay their deposit/invoice.
+Send them to just one spot where they can choose a package/view your pricing, sign an online contract or services agreement, and pay their online invoices/deposits.
 Bundle all of the booking steps into one nice, neat, automated package.